Ekter/fishe/Reports/Reports_Nino_Mulac/Report_1.md

 We could use its shell, but we well compare it with other types of shells, when we will do them (in two weeks).

+Nathan has also taken the brushless motor, and the ESC, and wanted to test them.
+I have chosen a better ESC, and we will test them next week.